T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 The latest version is v1.56, which has at least one bug.
 That one is patched in the QFQ internal version v1.56p1 (see QFQ GIT sources in directory 'patches/sendEmail.patch').

+Nevertheless, on latest system the TLS support is broken - please check sendEmailProblem_.

 The Typo3 sendmail eco-system is not used at all by QFQ.

 Thumbnail